ROM cartridge: Advantages and disadvantages

 The N64 used cartridges when most home consoles had shifted to CD-ROMs.

 Storing software on ROM cartridges has a number of advantages over other methods of storage like floppy disks and optical media.
 As the ROM cartridge is memory mapped into the system's normal address space, software stored in the ROM can be read like normal memory and since the system does not have to transfer data from slower media, it allows for nearly instant load time and code execution.
 Software run directly from ROM typically uses less RAM, leaving memory free for other processes.
-While the standard size of optical media dictates a minimum size for devices which can read discs, ROM cartridges can be manufactured in different sizes, allowing for smaller devices like handheld game systems.
+While the standard size of optical media dictates a minimum size for devices that can read discs, ROM cartridges can be manufactured in different sizes, allowing for smaller devices like handheld game systems.
 ROM cartridges can be damaged, but they are generally more robust and resistant to damage than optical media; accumulation of dirt and dust on the cartridge contacts can cause problems, but cleaning the contacts with an isopropyl alcohol solution typically resolves the problems without risk of corrosion.

 ROM cartridges typically have less capacity than other media.
 The PCjr-compatible version of Lotus 1-2-3 comes on two cartridges and a floppy disk.
 ROM cartridges are typically more expensive to manufacture than discs, and storage space available on a cartridge is less than that of an optical disc like a DVD-ROM or CD-ROM.
+For example, the largest Nintendo 64 Game Pak can hold up to 64 MB of data, while the console's competitors, PlayStation and Sega Saturn, use CD-ROMs capable of storing 650–700 MB.
 Techniques such as bank switching were employed to be able to use cartridges with a capacity higher than the amount of memory directly addressable by the processor.
 As video games became more complex (and the size of their code grew), software manufacturers began sacrificing the quick load times of ROM cartridges in favor of greater storage capacity and the lower cost of optical media.
-Another source of pressure in this direction was that optical media could be manufactured in much smaller batches than cartridges; releasing a cartridge video game on the other hand inevitably includes the risk of producing thousands of unsold cartridges.
+Another source of pressure in this direction was that optical media could be manufactured in much smaller batches than cartridges; releasing a cartridge video game, on the other hand, inevitably includes the risk of producing thousands of unsold cartridges.